elicheamshapiro/elicheamshapiro.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Cambodian-American MRes candidate in Economics at Institut d'Études Politiques de Paris (Sciences Po) and will graduate in June 2025.
+I am a predoctoral research assistant for the Centre for Economics, Policy and History and Department of Economics at Trinity College Dublin.
+I obtained my MRes candidate in Economics at Institut d'Études Politiques de Paris (Sciences Po) and will graduate in June 2025.
 I received my BA in economics from Bard College in May 2023.
-In the Fall of 2025, I will be joining the Department of Economics at Trinity College Dublin as a Predoctoral Research Assistant.